 Absences for University-Approved Activities

 It is understood that, under some circumstances, students will be required to miss class for University-approved activities.
 In these instances, students should fill out the Undergraduate Student Absence Form and provide it to their instructor as soon as possible during the academic term.

 Students absent from classes because of observances of major religious holidays will be excused.
 Students must notify the instructor at least three regular class periods in advance of an absence from class for a religious holiday and must take the responsibility for making up work missed.

 Other Personal Absences

-Student Absence Notifications can be provided to instructors at any time during the semester by the Transitional Programs office in the event a student must miss class for reasons other than those already noted above.
+Student Absence Notifications can be provided to instructors at any time during the semester by the Withdrawals & Petitions office in the event a student must miss class for reasons other than those already noted above.
 This can be done for reasons of illness, family emergency, or other personal situations.

-A student wishing to utilize this service should contact Transitional Programs (in advance if possible).
+A student wishing to utilize this service should contact Withdrawals & Petitions (in advance if possible).
 While the instructor will then be provided a notification with the reason for the student's absence, it is up to the instructor to determine if the absence will or will not be considered as excused.

 Withdrawals & Petitions is located in the Student Services Building, room 0251, and can be reached by phone at (618) 453-7041 or by e-mail at email@example.com.